 to explicitly express $\Req$ in $\mfp$ when fitting.
 In the CROC box, B40F, we find the slope to be $k\approx 1.3$ \citep{fan2024}.
 Motivated by this, we eliminate free parameter $\Req$ to be $\Req=R_{\rm eq, true}\left(\frac{\mfp}{\lambda_{\rm mfp, true}}\right)^{-0.38}$.

 We first fit the model with two free parameters ($\mfp$ [pMpc], $\xi$) to the $z=5.4$ snapshot.
 Again, we find the best-fit by minimizing $\chi^2$ for wavelength from $820-912$ \AA.
-For all four cases $t_Q=0.1, 1, 10, 30$ Myr, there exists a weak ant-correlation between the two parameters at the order of ${\rm Cov}(\mfp [{\rm pMpc}], \xi) \sim 10^{-5}$.
+For all four cases $t_Q=0.1, 1, 10, 30$ Myr, there exists a weak anti-correlation between the two parameters at the order of ${\rm Cov}(\mfp [{\rm pMpc}], \xi) \sim 10^{-5}$.
 We find the best-fit to be (6.8, 0.59), (7.4, 0.68), (7.2, 0.73), (7.0, 0.77) for $t_Q=0.1, 1, 10, 30$ Myr, respectively.
 The longer $t_Q$ cases favor a slightly larger $\xi$ solution.
 In the $t_Q=0.1$ Myr case, the (sub-)LLSs have not been fully ionized, leading to a shape that is noticeably different from the other cases.
 The best-fit $\mfp$ is smaller than all other cases.
 For all other cases, with $t_Q>1$~Myr, there only exists a tiny difference in the inner region.
 These longer $t_Q$ cases favor a shorter $\mfp$ solution.
-This indicates that when there are significant (sub-)LLSs persisting in the quasar proximity zone, the model assumption (Eq. \ref{eq:kappa_xi}) with $\xi=0.67$ is not a good one.
 This trend is even more obvious for the other two snapshots where the true MFP is smaller.